oyster-catcher/heli_tutor/README.md

 The examples using ht_plot.py above showed some fairly trivial examples.
 You can do much more.
 The trick is trying to show that data without overloading the perform viewing it, as it can get pretty complex!

 Heres a more complex example where I plot from the running the circuit from exercise 11 using the Data.txt file from X-Plane with LATITUDE and LONGITUDE rather than time, and show the spoken messages on the plot.
+Note that the X axis uses LATITUDE, the Y axis used LONGITUDE and following this is SPEAK which means label the curve shown this the spoken output.
 ```
-./ht_plot.py --fieldmap fieldmap.txt --logfile ht_exercises/ex11_heli_circuit.log --axes LATITUDE,LONGITUDE --labels SPEAK
+./ht_plot.py --fieldmap fieldmap.txt --logfile ht_exercises/ex11_heli_circuit.log --axes LATITUDE,LONGITUDE,SPEAK
 ```
 ![alt text](https://github.com/oyster-catcher/heli_tutor/blob/master/images/circuit.png "Plot of circuit data")